qitianwu/AdvDIFFormer/Readme.md

 AdvDIFFormer is a graph Transformer model derived from the closed-form solution of advective diffusion equation models that are provably resilient to distribution shifts of graph topologies.
 The model has two implementation versions **AdvDIFFormer-i** and **AdvDIFFormer-s** (with linear complexity w.r.t. node numbers).

-For readers interested in more research works about graph Transformers, please refer to the series of previous models:
+AdvDIFFormer is built on our early works about scalable graph Transformers:

 - [NodeFormer](https://github.com/qitianwu/NodeFormer): a scalable Transformer with linear complexity
 - [DIFFormer](https://github.com/qitianwu/DIFFormer): a principled Transformer derived from diffusion equations with energy constraint